Negotiating Tips and Dealer Tricks

 Dealers display the tally board or point out your salesperson's totals to condition you to buy.
 They want you to think that they are giving good deals because they are selling so many cars.

-The process is simple - First select the model that you are interested in.
+The process is simple.
+First, select the model that you are interested in.
 Next, configure the options.
-Once completed and submitted, you will receive a guaranteed price certificate from up to three dealers from the Drive Your Dream Auto Buying Network.
-When you are ready to buy, simple print out the price certificate and take it the new car dealer that provided the quote.
-It's that easy, no hassles, no haggles & a guaranteed low price.
+Once completed and submitted, you will receive a guaranteed price certificate from up to three dealers from our extensive network.
+When you are ready to buy, simply print out the price certificate and take it the new car dealer that provided the quote.
+It's that easy!
+No hassles, no haggles and a guaranteed low price.

 Here's some lies and half truths they will use to play games with you: